Rost invariant

 In mathematics, the Rost invariant is a cohomological invariant of an absolutely simple simply connected algebraic group G over a field k, which associates an element of the Galois cohomology group H^{3}(k, Q/Z(2)) to a principal homogeneous space for G. Here the coefficient group Q/Z(2) is the tensor product of the group of roots of unity of an algebraic closure of k with itself.
-Rost (1991) first introduced the invariant for groups of type F_{4} and later extended it to more general groups in unpublished work that was summarized by Serre (1995).
+Markus Rost first introduced the invariant for groups of type F_{4} and later extended it to more general groups in unpublished work that was summarized by Serre in 1995.

 The Rost invariant is a generalization of the Arason invariant.

 Definition

 Suppose that G is an absolutely almost simple simply connected algebraic group over a field k.
 The Rost invariant associates an element a(P) of the Galois cohomology group H^{3}(k,Q/Z(2)) to a G-torsor P.